leandropincini/dotfiles/README.md

 Hello,

-This is my Mac OSX 10.12 dot files.
+This is a post install script for Mac OSX 10.12 or Fedora 29.

 Hope you enjoy!
-Thank you github.